 SRS deploys innovative methods to address compliance efforts.
 Initiated in 2018, SRS continues to implement a commercially available Comprehensive Environmental Permits Linking Tool (CEPLT) to ensure SRS meets regulatory and DOE commitments.
 Features of the CEPLT include tracking permit requirements and conditions and associated regulatory commitments, notification of upcoming regulatory documents and reports due, and display of permit requirements and tasks on a map at the associated compliance point (for example, outfall, landfill).
-Initially implemented by SRNS, DOE and SRR began using the CEPLT in 2020.
+SRS expanded the CEPLT in 2021 to include other Site tenants.